 Economic Moat Definition

-The basic meaning of Economic Moat as explained by Warren Buffet, is to draw a competitive advantage over the competitors that is, developing the brand, its products and/or services in such a manner that makes it difficult for the competitors to mimic and hence is a long term advantage for the company to sustain and grow in the market in comparison with the competitors and rivals.
+The basic meaning of Economic Moat as explained by Warren Buffet is to draw a competitive advantage over the competitors that are, developing the brand, its products and/or services in such a manner that makes it difficult for the competitors to mimic and hence is a long term advantage for the company to sustain and grow in the market in comparison with the competitors and rivals.

 Top 5 Types of the Economic Moat

 The different types of ways by which economic moat can be created are as follows: